edcrewe/django-cookieless/README.txt

 This package is designed to cater for anonymous user session maintenance, without cookies.

-WARNING : There are security issues with this, since it is not possible to use CSRF protection without either URL rewriting or Cookies to maintain a separate token from that posted in the form.
+WARNING : There are security issues with this, since it is not possible to use CSRF protection without session Cookies to maintain a separate token from that passed via the URL or form posts.

 However there are cases when it is required to use forms on a public site, where setting cookies is not desirable (due to privacy legislation), nor are complex rewritten URLs.

 It is for that purpose this egg was devised.

 To ameliorate the security implications, a whitelist of allowed domains or allowed URLs, can be set in the configuration.

 Usage can also be restricted to SSL only.

-As a final safety measure handling of GET requests can be turned off.
+As a final safety measure handling of GET requests can be turned off, so that the encrypted session id is not present in any URLs.

 Please NOTE: It is not advisable to use this package without some form of the above restrictions being in place.

 The package also provides a decorator utility to turn off cookie setting for particular views (which also sets the csrf_exempt flag).

-The package also handles the case of session handling for users with cookies disabled in the browser.
+The package also handles the case of session handling for anonymous users with cookies disabled in the browser.

 Installation
 ------------